Local times for systems of non-linear stochastic heat equations: Introduction and main results

 \item[(b)] Let $n$ be a positive integer and $m_{i,k}$, for $i=1,\cdots, n$ and $k=1,\cdots, d$, be nonnegative integers.
 Then, there exists a positive constant $c$ (may depend on $n$ and $m_{i,k}$) such that for all $x\in (0,1)$, $\pi_n=(t_1,\cdots,t_n)$ with $0=t_0<t_1<\cdots<t_n\leq T$, and $\xi=(\xi_{j,l}\,,\;1\leq j\leq n\,,\; 1\leq l\leq d)\in \R^{n\times d}$,

 where $\xi_i=(\xi_{i,1},\cdots,\xi_{i,d})$ and $m=(m_{i,k}\,,\; 1\leq i\leq n\,,\; 1\leq k\leq d)$. \end{description} \end{thm}

+In \cite{DalangKhoshnevisanNualartmultiplicative}, using Malliavin calculus techniques, Dalang \textit{et al}. have established a Gaussian-type lower bound for the one-point density of the solution $u(t,x)$ and a Gaussian-type upper bound for the two-point density of $(u(s,y),u(t,x))$, in order to get upper and lower bounds for the hitting probabilities of the process $\{u(t,x)\,;\;t\in \R^+,\;x\in [0,1]\}$.
+Therefore, we see that Theorem \ref{estimation density} generalizes in some sense \cite[Theorem 1.1]{DalangKhoshnevisanNualartmultiplicative}.

-From \cite{DalangKhoshnevisanNualartmultiplicative} we know that singletons are not polar for $\{u(t,x)\,,\;t\in[0,T]\}$ when $d\leq 3$, and are polar for $d\geq 5$.
-The critical dimension $d=4$ is open.
+Now, recall that a subset $A$ of $\R^d$ is polar for an $\R^d$-valued stochastic process $(X_t)_{t\in [0,T]}$ if $\mathbb{P}\left[X_t\in A \text{ for some } t\right]=0.$ From \cite{DalangKhoshnevisanNualartmultiplicative} we know that singletons are not polar for $\{u(t,x)\,,\;t\in[0,T]\}$ when $d\leq 3$, and are polar for $d\geq 5$.
+The critical case of dimension $d=4$ is open.
 We think that there is a deep connection between the polarity and the existence of the local time.
 Indeed, it is easy to prove that if almost all singletons are polar, then the local time does not exist.
 As a consequence the local time does not exist for $\{u(t,x)\,,\;t\in[0,T]\}$ when $d\geq 5$, but in section \ref{42}, we will give another proof of that, and we will even show that the local time does not exist in the critical dimension $d=4$.

-Finally, let us briefly explain that the $\alpha$-LND property (see Definition \ref{alphha LND}) can be a consequence of the following integration by parts formula:
+Finally, let us briefly explain that the $\alpha$-LND property (see Definition \ref{alphha LND}) can be a consequence of the integration by parts formula (see Proposition \ref{prop integration by parts}) as follows: